aborroy/alfresco-fix-extracter-update/README.md

 # 3. Restart Alfresco
 ```

+> Alternatively `fix-extracter-updates-*.jar` can be copied to `$ALF_HOME/webapps/alfresco/WEB-INF/lib` folder

 Upon startup you should see:

 ```
-INFO  [repo.module.ModuleServiceImpl] [main] Installing module 'fix-extracter-updates' version 1.0.0.
+INFO  [repo.module.ModuleServiceImpl] [main] Installing module 'fix-extracter-updates' version 1.1.0.
 ```

-That’s it – the patch is active.
+That’s it, the patch is active.

 ## Deployment options

 ### Local Tomcat install

-2. Drop the built JAR to `modules/platform/`
+1. Drop the built JAR to `modules/platform/` or `webapps/alfresco/WEB-INF/lib`
-3. Restart Tomcat
+2. Restart Tomcat

 ### Docker Compose